 UBC means "unbalance calculation" and the four last numbers are the amount of energy that were charged into each cell at the latest cell balance measurement (done by coulomb counting), with the sort Ah.
-This counting starts when the voltage passes VoltBalance.
+This counting starts when the voltage passes VoltBalance .
 So right now, there is an unbalance of 0.8 Ah (0.810-0.010) between cell 3 and cell 4, where cell 3 is the best charged one.
-UBI means "unbalance calculation and balancing initiated" (balancing will only work if a balancing board has been installed).
+UBI means "unbalance calculation and balancing initiated".
 UBE then means that the initiated balancing has ended.
 If an UBE is missing after an UBI then the system has been switched off before the balancing ended, which is nothing to worry about.
-If there are enough remining unbalance the process will restart at the next unbalance-calculation.
-If there are multiple UBI in sequence with the same order of unbalance this indicates that you can increase how much of the unbalance you try to remove each time.
+If there are enough remining unbalance the process will restart at the next unbalance this indicates that you can increase how much of the unbalance you try to remove each time.
 Then you can increase the BalanceAmount (ba=nn, see "Basic configuration") with steps around 25% each time.